JonnIsAwayy/JonnIsAwayy/README.md

   * 🌐 Portfolio/Website: https://futuristic-baker-6c9.notion.site/Jonatan-s-Portfolio-231f75604fc38083bde8e8995256484e
 - 🎮 A Little Bit About Me
   * Pronouns: he/him
-  * Outside of coding, I'm a huge gamer!
+  * Outside of coding, I'm a huge gamer and also a swimmer!
   * I'm also a big fan of dogs 🐶!

 <!---